xdzaster/bptf-match-buy-order/README.md

 ### Overview

 This userscript adds a convenient button on backpack.tf classified listings that allows users to match a buy order with a single click.
 It extracts item data, such as spells, parts, and other attributes, and creates a customized buy order.
-Ideal for TF2 traders looking to quickly set up buy orders with specific item attributes.

 ### Features
 ![image](https://github.com/xdzaster/bptf-match-buy-order/blob/main/images/button.PNG?raw=true)